The race motto is "KISS and run", and we try to keep everything simple and unformal.

 The competition starts at 10:00 AM on race day, from base camp at Jamthaugveien 37, 7562 Saksvik.

 The local AtB bus services has changed in 2019, so please check their homepage at www.atb.no for details.

-No-show fee: A picture, with full publishing rights for the organizer, showing the applicant doing a penance called "legge seg flat" ("lying flat")
+No-show fee: Participant that do not start (DNS) will not receive any refunds.
+In addition the applicant has to provide a picture, with full publishing rights for the organizer, showing the applicant doing a penance called "legge seg flat" ("lying flat")